MajedElwardy/SSV360/Test_scenes/README.md

 ## Download

-Please send email in the format as follow:
+Please send email in the format as follows:

 > * SUBJECT: SSV360-TestScenes
 > * TO: majed.elwardy@bth.se